- Eye on the Geopolitical Ball

 A ‘people agenda’: no one left behind

-Interventions from the youth delegation were particularly focused on ensuring a “bottom-up” approach to the green agenda and recovery plans.
+Interventions from the youth delegation brought by UNICEF and Debating Europe were particularly focused on ensuring a “bottom-up” approach to the green agenda and recovery plans.

 - 28:36 “We’ve seen that also COVID has increased the inequality… how is the policy taking into consideration that the green agenda has to be inclusive, and that we’re not leaving anyone behind?… how do we ensure that also the civil society is included in the decision-making?”
 [Marina Navarro Montilla, youth delegate]